 Nikon’s Coolpix A900 includes a 1/2.3-inch image sensor, which explains its below average low light image quality and its lack of sharpness in all types of photos.
 A 1/2.3-inch image sensor is the smallest type of sensor included in modern digital cameras, and it’s commonly found in compact fixed lens cameras.
 However, it’s a disappointment to find such a small image sensor in a camera in the A900’s price range.

-Nikon was able to reach a 20 megapixel resolution count with the A900, which is a desirable resolution level.
-Still, even having 20MP of resolution can’t fully overcome the small image sensor in terms of the A900’s image quality.
+Nikon was able to reach a 20 megapixel resolution count with the A900’s CMOS sensor, which is a desirable resolution level.
+This camera also has a focal length of 4.3 to 151mm, but still, even having 20MP of resolution can’t fully overcome the small image sensor in terms of the A900’s image quality.

 You can only record in the JPEG image format with this model.
 There’s no ability to shoot in RAW, which would yield higher image quality.